 - everything on the HEPEX blog is licensed under CC BY-SA 4.0 unless marked otherwise;

 - be careful not to violate copyrights, or be accused of plagiarism or stealing content from another blog or website.
-If what you want to discuss is already in another paper or website, make sure you provide appropriate links that refer to the original sources;
+If what you want to discuss is already in a paper or on another website, make sure you provide appropriate links that refer to the original sources;

-- do not post items that are confidential, rude, in any way unprofessional, or that contain personal information about other people.
+- editors reserve the right not to publish any posts that are confidential, rude, in any way unprofessional, or that contain personal information about other people.

 Finally, come to the blogosphere and join the HEPEX contributors!